lmsantosopenshift/Cloudera-CDP-Administrator-Private-Cloud-Base/README.md

 Removing a host from the cluster
 ------------------------------------

-We have to methods to perform this activity, both will decomission and delete host's role instances and remove managed service software, while preserving data directories.
+We have two methods to perform this activity, both will decomission and delete host's role instances and remove managed service software, while preserving data directories.

 -	Remove it from *Cluster option*
 	-	Keeps the host available to Cloudera Manager